BlueBrain/Search/README.md

 released yet.

-Second, the setup of Blue Brain Search requires the launch of 4 servers (database, search, mining, notebooks).
+Second, the setup of Blue Brain Search requires the launch of 4 servers (database, search, mining, notebook).
 The instructions are supposed to be executed on a powerful remote machine and the notebooks are supposed to be accessed from a personal local machine through the network.